lawrencema415/CollabathonTechnologyNews/README.md

 > This web application was built in two days for the collabathon project in General Assembly.

 ## Project overview
-> The assignment is to create a way for users to sign up to receive your client’s newsletter via email.The user profile, constraints, and user stories are based on extensive research.
+> The objective of this assignment is to create a way for users to sign up to receive your client’s newsletter via email.
+The user profile, constraints, and user stories are based on extensive research.

 ## User profile
 * Frequent visitor to client’s mobile site